How to Approach Your Sphere of Influence Without Sounding Salesy

-There's a question that keeps popping up in our Success in Senior Real Estate workshops.
+This question keeps popping up in our Success in Senior Real Estate courses.

 “What is the best way to approach my sphere of influence without sounding salesy?”

 It is a great question, and one that took me years to answer for myself.
 When you have a genuine and sincere appreciation for others and a desire to help them, you can call, email, or visit people virtually as often as you would like without ever being accused of being “salesy.”